-WHEREAS it is considered destribut to enter into a Land Une Contract with Mr. W.K.
-Maddox pertaining to the development of Lot 1, Plan 1882; South 155 ft. of Lot 1, Plan 6012, and east 95 ft. of Lot 2, Plan 4894, NW& Section 32, Township 20, Range 9;
+whereas it is considered destribe to enter into a Land Une Contract. with Mr. W.E.
+Haddox pertaining to the development of Lot 1, Plan 1882; South 155 ft. of Lot 1, Plan 6012, and east 95 ft. of Lot 2, Plan 4894, NWA Section 32, Township 20, Range 9;

-AND WHEREAS pursuant to Section 702A(3) of the Nunicipal Act the Council may, upon the application of an owner of land within the dovalopment area, or his egent, enter into a land use contract;
+AND WHEREAS pursuant to Section 702A(3) of the Hunicipal Act the Council may, upon the application of an evans of land within the development area, or his agent, enter into a land use contract;

-AND WHEREAD the public hearing required by Section 702A(6) of the Municipal Ast was held on the 19th day of October, 1978;
+AND WHEREAE the public hearing required by Section 702A(6) of the Municipal Act was held on the 19th day of October, 1978;

-NOW THEREFORE the Municipal Council of the District of Sulmon Arm, in open meeting assembled, enacts as follows:-
+NOW THEREFORE the Municipal Council of the District of Sulmon Arm, in open meeting assembled, enacts as follower-

-- 1. The Mayor and Clark are hereby authorized to execute the Land Use Contract. with Mr. W.E.
-Maddox attached hereto and murked Schedule "A", - 2.
-The Clerk is hereby authorized to register the said Land Use Contrast as a charge against the aforementioned property of Hr.
-W.E.
-Maddox which shall have the force and effect of a restrictive eponent running with the land is further authorized to do all thinks according to sumption the sumption in the Land Registry Office in Kamlodow. - 3.
-This by-law may be clied as "District of Salmon Arm Land Ume Contract By-law No. 9, 1978", day of Jaquary , 1979.
+- 1. The Mayor and Glark are hereby authorized to execute the Land Use Control. with Mr. W.E.
+Maddox attached hereto and marked Schedule "A". - 2.
+The Clerk is hereby authorized to register the said Land Use Contract as a charge against the aforementioned property of Mr. W.K.
+Meddex which shall have the force and effect of a restrictive opvenuet running with file land is turning and to do all thinks nonseason to australia registration in the Land Registry Office in Kamlodou. - 3.
+This by-law may be cited as "District of Salmon Arm Land Use Contract By-law No. 9, 1978".